SteinarArnason/Owell/README.md

 #### -> npm run build

 ## Special thanks
-  The project is largely based on the following course by Cory House on [Pluralsight](https://www.pluralsight.com/courses/react-redux-react-router-es6 "Building Applications with React and Redux in ES6") so be sure to check it out.
+  The project is largely based on a course by Cory House on [Pluralsight](https://www.pluralsight.com/courses/react-redux-react-router-es6 "Building Applications with React and Redux in ES6") so be sure to check it out.

 ## Other helpful links
   TBD